JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   The addition to the Text of 1 the purpose' in paragraph 4 is to show that the putting marriage off is on the part of the lady and not on the other side.

 [^244]: 336:LV Lightning appears here as the natural phenomenon of which Lî is the symbol.
 The virtues attributed to the two trigrams are certainly required in the application of them which is subjoined; but that application has little or nothing to do with the explanation of the hexagram supplied by the Text.
   I hardly understand the conclusion of paragraph 1.
-My translation of it is according to the view of _K_û Hsî, if I rightly understand that.
+My translation of it is according to the view of <i>K</i>û Hsî, if I rightly understand that.
   Paragraph 2.
 It is by such sincerity that the mind is affected,—that is, the mind of the ruler occupying line 5. <span id="p337">[<sup><small>p.
 337</small></sup>]</span>
   Line 3 has a correlate in 6, which is weak, and as it were out of the game.
 The light in 3 moreover is hidden.
 Hence the symbolism; and through the blindness of its subject his hurt, which unfits him to be employed.
   The line undivided like 4 is 1; perhaps we might translate—‘He meets with the subject of the parallel line.’